I am an experienced, ABAI certified, practicing pediatric allergist with a special clinical and research interest in food allergy.

 The dynamic and rich research environments at CHOP and the University of Pennsylvania have provided me with a wealth of mentors and collaborators, including leaders in the fields of iNKT, NK cell and T cell biology (Dr. Koretsky, Professor, Pathology and Laboratory Medicine University of Pennsylvania School of Medicine, Investigator and Director, Signal Transduction Program; Dr. Nichols, Associate Professor of Pediatrics, University of Pennsylvania, Oncology Division; and Dr. Orange Associate Professor of Pediatrics University of Pennsylvania, Allergy and Immunology Division).
 Additionally, I have capitalized on my prior research experiences and training to involve mentors from outside institutions (Dr. Brenner, Theodore B. Bayles Professor, Department of Medicine, Harvard Medical School Chief, Rheumatology, Immunology and Allergy, Brigham And Women's Hospital and Dr Boyson, Associate Professor, Associate Professor of Surgery and Director of Surgical Research, University of Vermont).

-- Assistant Professor of Pediatrics at University of Pennsylvania School of Medicine (2007– present)
+- Assistant Professor of Pediatrics at University of Pennsylvania School of Medicine (2007 – 2014)

 - Ph.D., Pediatric Immunology, University of Florence, Italy (2004)

 - M.D., Medicine, University of Florence, Italy (1996)